 “I want it all lit up!” or “Do whatever you want, you are the professional!”

 It's true, a couple times in our careers we might get clients that will give us “carte blanc” (or complete control over their project with an "unlimited budget").
 But it's not unheard of that we could still shock them with the cost of the project.
 This mistake could be a huge time waster for you.

 Let's paint a picture: you travel to the job site, take photos, and draw some sketches.
 You get home and think about your designs, tweaking them until they're perfect.
 You draw them out, maybe even throw in a 3D render.
 You did a butt kicking design job and this outdoor space is going to look beautiful.
 Well done!

 You present your designs to the client and they are absolutely shocked at the cost.
 This isn't what they were expecting the cost to be, and now they're not sure they want to proceed with your designs.

-Even if they do not want to give you a budget, talk to the client first about minimum costs: things like cable, a transformer, lights and labour.
+Even if they do not want to give you a budget, talk to the client first about minimum costs to install landscape lighting: things like cable, a transformer, lights and labor.
 If they are happy with that, congrats!
 You've dodged Mistake #1.

 If there is one trap we all get caught in, this is it.

-Maybe the homeowner did not want a lighting to begin with, perhaps you're a new outdoor lighting professional, or possibly you were just a bit too nice.
+Maybe the homeowner did not want the lighting to begin with, perhaps you're a new outdoor lighting professional, or possibly you were just a bit too nice.